by Kyle Barraclough

 Organic wool covers many areas from the way sheep are bred, fed & managed on the farm to the wool processing plants around the world.
 For the purpose of this article, we are intentionally limiting the information to serve as a subject introduction only.

-While Merino gets all the headlines due to its performance characteristics and suitability for activewear, it might surprise Merino fans that other types of wool are finer, lighter and more luxurious.
-However, each of the wools below is considerably more rare and expensive than Merino.
+While Merino gets all the headlines due to its performance characteristics and suitability for activewear, it might surprise Merino fans that other types of wool are finer, lighter and more luxurious while possessing many of the same benefits.

 A lamb is a young sheep of any breed (including Merino sheep).
 Lambswool is the wool from the animal’s very first shearing (usually around the age of 7 months) and can be no longer than 50mm.